-Theodore Johnson was a 2017 Eric & Wendy Schmidt Fellow at New America.
-His forthcoming book, When the Stars Begin to Fall, will explore the lessons in solidarity black America has for a nation facing growing racial tensions.
+Theodore Johnson, Eric & Wendy Schmidt Fellow, spent his fellowship year working on his forthcoming book, When the Stars Begin to Fall, which will explore the lessons in solidarity black America has for a nation facing growing racial tensions.
 He is currently a Senior Fellow at the Brennan Center for Justice at the NYU School of Law and an adjunct professor at the Georgetown University McCourt School of Public Policy.
 Previously, Johnson was a commander in the United States Navy where he served in a variety of positions including as a White House fellow and speechwriter for the chairman of the Joint Chiefs of Staff.
-He has also written extensively on race, politics, and society for publications such as, The Atlantic, The Washington Post, The New York Times Magazine, National Review, and The Wall Street Journal.
+He has also written extensively on race, politics, and society for publications such as, the Atlantic, the Washington Post, the New York Times Magazine, National Review, and the Wall Street Journal.
 A native of North Carolina, he is a graduate of Hampton University and Harvard University, and holds a doctorate of law and policy from Northeastern University.